mlc-mlapis/docs/src/documentation/README.md

 ### 5. Developer friendliness

 We try not to get in your way.
 We know that for a good dev experience you might want a separate infrastructure for each environment (stage, prod), or even each developer, that's why Zerops places no limits on the number of projects or team members.
-Each service starts off free, you only start paying once your applications or databases need to scale up.
+Each service can start with minimum HW resources or be stopped entirely if you don't need them.
+Alternatively, it can run in HA mode and support thousands of users 24 hours a day.

 We also provide a number of tools to make dev life easier, one of which is the [VPN](/documentation/cli/vpn.html) capability of our CLI, so you can [connect locally](/documentation/cli/available-commands.html#start-project-name) to any of your running services by using its Zerops hostname and a port, i.e. visiting `http://myapp:3000` or `mongodb://mydatabse:27017`.